jackyhuynh/ScienceBlog/README.md

 # Research on Digital Impact Human Brain

 Research paper on how digital devices impact children's activities.
-This is a simple blog website build with HTML and CSS.
+This is a simple blog website build with Flask, Python, Jinja, HTML and CSS.
 There is not any advance featured is used in this website, but the material is quite interesting to me.